JuliaQUBO/ToQUBO.jl/docs/src/booklet.md

 While in `JuMP`, run `using Anneal` and look for `QuantumAnnealer.Optimizer`.

 ### Simulated Annealing
 Provided by D-Wave's open-source code libraries, this [Simulated Annealing](https://en.wikipedia.org/wiki/Simulated_annealing) engine implements some of the features and configuration you would find using the Quantum API.
-Its adoption is recommended for basic usage, tests and during early research steps due to its simplicity and ease of use.
-It does not implements the most advanced Simulated Annealing algorithm available but performs fairly well on small instances. `Anneal.jl` exports this interface as `SimulatedAnnealer.Optimizer`.
+Its adoption is recommended for basic usage, tests, and during early research steps due to its simplicity and ease of use.
+It does not implement the most advanced Simulated Annealing algorithm available but performs fairly well on small instances. `Anneal.jl` exports this interface as `SimulatedAnnealer.Optimizer`.

 ### Random Sampling
 This sampler is implemented for test purposes and simply assigns 0 or 1 to each variable according to a given probability bias ``0 \le p \le 1``, which defaults to ``p = 0.5``.
 After running the ``using Anneal`` command, ``RandomSampler.Optimizer`` will be available.